 In all new projects Kruse Smith uses model maturity index (MMI) to separate the building into zones.

-"The labels in Bimsync proves a really practical feature in zoning.
+“The labels in Catenda Hub (previously Bimsync) proves a really practical feature in zoning.
 The recent label feature is easy to use and very accessible.
-The meetings become more efficient, and the process becomes a lot easier for the extended project team as well," Haga states.
+The meetings become more efficient, and the process becomes a lot easier for the extended project team as well,” Haga states.

-According to Kruse Smith, using Bimsync makes them learn a lot when it comes to project workflow and facility management.
-They are working closely with the Catenda team to learn more and to co-develop the Bimsync platform further to increase the effectiveness even more.
+According to Kruse Smith, using Catenda Hub (previously Bimsync) makes them learn a lot when it comes to project workflow and facility management.
+They are working closely with the Catenda team to learn more and to co-develop Catenda Hub (previously Bimsync) further to increase the effectiveness even more.

 The joint goal is that it will be easier for the people delivering the ready facility management to link it to the model themselves.